Proposed changes to the Misuse of Drugs (Industrial Hemp) Regulations 2006 and regulations under the Food Act 2014

 Will consuming low-THC hemp seed food products cause someone to fail a roadside or workplace drug test?

 - Swinburne University of Technology research concluded that it is highly unlikely that consumption of food containing trace levels of THC (that comply with the amended Standard 1.4.4) would result in any THC-positive oral fluid, urine or blood-based drug test.

 How will it be enforced?

-- Hemp growers and anyone handling whole seeds will still require a licence.
+- Hemp growers and anyone handling whole seeds require a licence.